 In the data, the scenario is still not so grim.
-Agents still regard a change to a Monetaryled policy mix as more likely.
-However, the large increase in the probability assigned to a Fiscally-led policy mix explains why, in the counterfactual above, the increase in rates had only a modest effect on inflation.
+Agents still regard a change to a monetary-led policy mix as more likely.
+However, the large increase in the probability assigned to a fiscally-led policy mix explains why, in the counterfactual above, the increase in rates had only a modest effect on inflation.

 Finally, it is interesting to contrast these results with the impulse responses to a cost-push shock.
 In this case, the policy mix in place is almost irrelevant.
 This is because, in the data, cost-push shocks only imply transitory movements in inflation.
 Thus, it is entirely possible that we will see a partial reduction in inflation in the months ahead as the effects of cost-push shocks fade away.
 However, based on our analysis, the fiscal component of inflation is likely to persist, unless the necessary fiscal backing is reinstated.
-In the next section, we study how policymakers can deal with this fiscal component of inflation.
+In the next section, we study how policy makers can deal with this fiscal component of inflation.

-4.3 Reining in fiscal inflation and avoiding fiscal stagflation
+4.3 Reining in Fiscal Inflation and Avoiding Fiscal Stagflation

-We now tackle the issue of what policymakers can do to combat a rise in fiscal inflation in our model.
+We now tackle the issue of what policy makers can do to combat a rise in fiscal inflation in our model.
 We first show that a more hawkish monetary policy unsupported by a credible fiscal arrangement cannot resolve the problem of fiscal inflation and, in fact, only accelerates inflationary dynamics and slows down economic activity even further.
 We then show that a change in agents' beliefs about the future policy mix is quite effective in quashing fiscal inflation.

-Figure 5 shows the response of inflation, the output gap, and the interest rate to a shock to long-term transfers as the central bank becomes progressively more hawkish.
-However, we assume that agents remain convinced that eventually the economy will move to a Fiscally-led policy mix to stabilize the increase in debt resulting from the larger spending.
-The different lines correspond to different values for the parameter controlling the response of the monetary authority to inflation, $\psi{\pi}$ .
-The blue solid line corresponds to the posterior mode estimate for this parameter under the Monetary-led policy mix $(\psi{\pi,M})$ .
-Under the orange dashed line the value of this parameter increases by 25%, while under the yellow line it increases by 50%.
+Chart 5 shows the response of inflation, the output gap, and the interest rate to a shock to long-term transfers as the central bank becomes progressively more hawkish.
+However, we assume that agents remain convinced that eventually the economy will move to a fiscally-led policy mix to stabilize the increase in debt resulting from the larger spending.
+The different lines correspond to different values for the parameter controlling the response of the monetary authority to inflation, Ψ{π} .
+The black solid line corresponds to the posterior mode estimate for this parameter under the monetary-led policy mix ($\Psi{\pi,M}$).
+Under the gray short dashed line the value of this parameter increases by 25 percent, while under the gray short dashed line it increases by 50 percent.